redis/redis-doc/topics/rediscli.md

 ## Preferences

 There are two ways to customize the CLI's behavior.
 The file `.redisclirc` in your home directory is loaded by the CLI on startup.
+You can override the file's default location by setting the `REDISCLI_RCFILE` environment variable to an alternative path.
 Preferences can also be set during a CLI session, in which case they will last only the the duration of the session.

 To set preferences, use the special `:set` command.
 The following preferences can be set, either by typing the command in the CLI or adding it to the